-Victorian Person Centred Services Ltd (ABN 64 762 103 425) (Vista) and its associated entities, The Tipping Foundation Ltd (ACN 152 848 505) (Tipping) and House with No Steps (ACN 001 813 403) through their separate, but related activities, seek to enhance the lives of people with disabilities, furthering the initiatives of their founders.
+Aruma Foundation Ltd and its associated entities, Victorian Person Centred Services Ltd (ABN 64 762 103 425) (Vista) and Aruma Services (ACN 001 813 403) through their separate, but related activities, seek to enhance the lives of people with disabilities, furthering the initiatives of their founders.

-Each member of House with No Steps is central to the activities of all three organisations and is empowered under the Constitution of House with No Steps and in turn this Constitution and the Constitution of Tipping to control the composition of the Boards of all three organisations and hold those Boards to account for fulfilling the aligned objects of the group.
+Each member of Aruma Services is central to the activities of all three organisations and is empowered under the Constitution of Aruma Services and in turn this Constitution and the Constitution of Vista to control the composition of the Boards of all three organisations and hold those Boards to account for fulfilling the aligned objects of the group.